paddyw11/find-a-gardener/README.md

 ## Frameworks, Libraries and Programs Used

-- [Github](https://github.com/) - Github has been utilised to store the repository of my project.
+- [GitHub](https://github.com/) - GitHub has been utilised to store the repository of my project.

 - [Gitpod](https://www.gitpod.io/) - Utilised for version control